minoobeyzavi/Transpara/Druid/streamingData.md

     sudo nano conf-quickstart/tranquility/server.json

-1. "dataSource": name of the dataset
-2. "column" field of the "timestampSpec": name of the timestamp attribute
-3. "dimensions" field of the "dimensionsSpec": list of attributes with string values
-4. "metricsSpec" field: list of attributes with numeric values
+Name of the dataset --> "datasources" and "dataSource" Name of the timestamp attribute --> "column" field of the "timestampSpec" List of attributes with string values --> "dimensions" field of the "dimensionsSpec" List of attributes with numeric values --> "metricsSpec"

 Example:
 ```